masete/sendit-persistent/README.md

 ### CREDITS
-- Much appreciation goes to my fellow bootcamp candidates for your tireless efforts in helping me where I got stuck
+- Much appreciation goes to my fellow bootcamp candidates, TEAM-POWER and both my LFA's of week1 and week2 for your tireless efforts in helping me where I got stuck
 - Lastly, thank you Andela for  the `Levelup35` program.
 ## Author
 __MASETE NICHOLAS__